 So you bought a waffle iron.
 Now you’re thinking: gee I wonder if I can make anything healthy on this thing.
-Well, it turns out you can!
-Try this Hearty Cauliflower Breakfast Waffles!
+Well, try this recipe for Hearty Cauliflower Breakfast Waffles!

+You definitely won’t regret following my suggestion.
+Especially if you need to cut out on sweets.
 Remove the idea of sweet waffles from your mind.
-Admittedly, it’s a bit of a challenge.
-But replace waffles that are smothered with maple syrup, icing sugar and whipped cream with these deliciously hearty cauliflower waffles, and you’ve got a yummy breakfast that the whole family will love!
+Admittedly, it’s a bit of a challenge especially when you are used to it.
+But replace waffles that are smothered with maple syrup, icing sugar and whipped cream with these deliciously hearty cauliflower waffles, and you’ve got a yummy breakfast that’s healthy and delicious.
+Definitely something the whole family will love!

 Please Note Nutritional information is provided as a guide only and may not be accurate.